Offline mode

 Why STD Testing Is Often the First Step

-Even when doctors suspect prostate inflammation, their first step is to rule out an infection.
-This is not an assumption that a patient has an STD.
-It is merely the quickest way to rule out one of the easiest-to-treat options.
+Even though a doctor may suspect prostate inflammation, the first thing he will try to rule out is an infection.
+This is not an assumption that a person has an STD.
+This is simply the easiest way to rule out one of the easiest infections to treat.

-Infections from chlamydia and gonorrhea are common culprits for urethral inflammation.
-Both can cause painful ejaculation in a man.
-Both are easily treated and diagnosed.
+Infections caused by chlamydia and gonorrhea are two common infections that cause urethral inflammation.
+These infections will cause painful ejaculation for a man.
+These infections are easily treated and diagnosed.

-Because of this, testing is recommended when painful ejaculation is a side effect of a new experience.
-While this is not meant to frighten people, it is merely a means of eliminating an infection that is easily treated.
+Therefore, testing should be considered if painful ejaculation is a side effect of a new experience.
+This should not scare people.
+This is simply a way to rule out an infection that is easily treated.

-If a trip to a testing facility is inconvenient or uncomfortable, testing can also be done in the comfort of home.
-Many people find that ordering a test kit from STD Test Kits is a discreet means of testing for an STD.
+If a visit to a testing facility is not convenient or comfortable, a person can simply test for an STD from the comfort of their own home.
+Many people find that purchasing a test kit from STD Test Kits is a discreet way to test for an STD.

 People are also reading: Fever, Fatigue, and Swollen Glands: Is It Just the Flu or an STD?